 Things To Do Around The Jones Creek Campground

 For a pleasant hike, take a stroll down to the river along the Jones Creek trail, which winds for half a mile from the campground gate, down to the Wilson River, and the bridge across to the Tillamook Forest Center.
 We would really have liked to check that out, but it was still closed when we were visiting, so be sure to check if it is open.
-You can also get to the Forest Center off of Highway 6, so you don’ have to hike to it.
+You can also get to the Forest Center off Highway 6, so you don’t have to hike to it.

 If you want a little more walking, Jones Creek is right in the middle of the Wilson Creek Trail that extends around 12 miles to the Elk Creek trailhead in one direction and about 9 miles in the other direction to the Keenig Creek trailhead.

 There are also several OHV staging areas if you want to get way out in the woods on the trails leading out into the forest.